-Seminar 3: Financial Risk Management
+Seminar 3: Financial risk evaluation

-Participants will learn to identify risk sources, measuring risk and techniques to minimise or eliminate financial risk
+Participants will learn to identify risk sources, measuring risk and techniques to minimise or eliminate financial risk.

 Financial risk management approach will be both qualitative and quantitative.
 As a specialisation of general risk management, financial risk management focuses on when and how to hedge using financial instruments such as derivatives in order to manage exposures to risk.
 By using financial risk management, managers have the tools to create value for shareholders.

 Different measures of credit risk based on qualitative and quantitative capital structure analysis are measured